telerik/xaml-docs/controls/radoutlookbar/how-to/how_to_use_radoutlookbar_as_a_container_in_prism_application.md

 position: 2
 ---

-# How to Use RadOutlookBar as a Container in Prism Application
+# {{ site.framework_name }} RadOutlookBar How to Use RadOutlookBar as a Container in Prism Application

 This help article will show you how to use __RadOutlookBar__ as a container for hosting views.